Making a list of the top 10 best condenser microphones under $200 is really hard work.

-This tiny condenser microphone is very sensitive as it’s diaphragm is -37 dBFS/Pa in the scale of sensitivity.
-You can very easily record quite instruments also with this mic.
+This tiny condenser microphone is very sensitive as its diaphragm is -37 dBFS/Pa in the scale of sensitivity.
+You can very easily record quiet instruments also with this mic.

 It has SPL as high as 120 dB means you can record high-pressure audio too with this mic.

 It has three polar patterns – Stereo / Mono, Bidirectional / Mono, Cardioid / Mid-Side.
-These three types of polar patterns make it usable for almost all type of applications.
+These three types of polar patterns make it usable for almost all types of applications.

 Shure MV88 can capture frequency response between 20Hz to 20kHz.
 But the graph is not shown on the manufacturer’s website.
 To my knowledge, it’s slightly high at the upper-mid range frequency.

-Its lightweight and so that durable.
-If you drop this, probably won’t affect on this mic.
+It’s lightweight and so durable.
+If you drop this, probably won’t affect this mic.
 But don’t try that by dropping this mic.
-Every condenser mic has a fragile diaphragm which should have to take care if you want to use this mic for a long time.
+Every condenser mic has a fragile diaphragm which should have to taken care of if you want to use this mic for a long time.